ngoctlu30/todoapp/README.md

-# TodoApp with React, redux and Firebase API, Firebase Authenticate
+# TodoApp
-A simple todolist app
+A simple todolist app for practise React, redux bombined with Firebase API and Firebase Authenticate
 ## Development
   Clone responsitory and
 Run: